 How you manage your money can have a big impact on your bottom line.
 Simple changes like making your savings automatic, using a free online checking account, keeping your savings in a high yield savings account, and avoiding ATM fees can save you hundreds of dollars a year.
+There are some options out there to actually make money when you sign up for an online checking account such as Chase Free Checking.
 More importantly, these changes are quick and easy to make, and don’t cost you anything!

 1. Make it automatic.
 Before I see my paycheck, a good portion of it is diverted to my online savings account and retirement savings.
 This forces me to save money without taking any additional action on my part.
 This is important because it reduces the temptation to spend it, and reduces the barrier of having to “actively” save.

 Action item: Enroll in your company 401(k) plan if you have one, and make an automatic payroll contribution with each paycheck.
 Start small if you need to – you probably won’t even notice a big difference in your take home pay.
 If you don’t have a 401(k) plan, open a Roth IRA.

 2. Don’t pay banking fees!
 I use my bank for automatic deposits, free bill pay, free checks, and free reimbursements for all ATM fees.
 I won’t pay for any of those services.
 (I bank with USAA, which offers all of these features and more).
 Here are some recommendations for other great online banks that don’t charge many fees:

 Action item: Check to see how many fees your bank is charging you and how much you earn in interest.
 Change banks if necessary.